 Implementation: Operating Revenues include passenger fares, advertising, concessions, and interest income.
-Operating Expenses include all expenditures of the General Fund less transfers to other funds, which are charged to and reimbursed by the Capital Program.
+Operating Expenses include all expenditures of the General Fund less reimbursed labor and transfers to other funds, which are charged to and reimbursed by the Capital Program.

-The ratio increased in 2010 to 23.8%, although still below the 25% goal, primarily due to the decrease in operating expenses due to the service reduction and implementation of the fuel-hedging program.
-In 2011, the ratio is projected to take a slight downturn to 23.3% due to projected increases in labor, diesel fuel, and inventory materials.
-For 2012, operating revenues are expected to account for 22.2% of total operating expenses.
-The Operating Ratio is expected to stabilize in 2013 and 2014.
+The ratio in 2011 was 23.8%, although still below the 25% goal.
+Operating expenses decreased, primarily due to the implementation of the fuel-hedging program which decreased the cost of diesel fuel.
+In 2012, the Operating Ratio is reduced slightly to 23.0% due to projected increases in labor, purchased transportation, and inventory materials.
+Operating revenues are expected to account for 21.9% of total operating expenses in 2013 and the ratio is expected to stabilize in 2014 (at 20.5%), 2015 (20.9%) and 2016 (at 20.9%).